Europe 2

 Europe 2 is a French private musical category D radio (category C for local stations).
 The whole works like a broadcasting network, the local antennas broadcasting a program during the pick-up, and the national program the rest of the time.
-Virgin Radio has been the new name for Europe 2 from January 1, 2008 to January 1, 2023.

 Europe 2 broadcasts singles and songs by rock & pop artists.
 Classified in the category of contemporary adult radios and primarily targets young adults.

 History (2007 to 2014 and 2017 to 2020)

 Year 2007

 It was on July 17, 2007, that the CSA accepted the name change from Europe 2 to Virgin Radio.
 Lagardère Active, owner of the radio and TV station, has undertaken not to broadcast any advertising messages for other products of the Virgin group, nor to refer to them during broadcasts.
 This request was first contested in court by the radios NRJ and Skyrock but their request was rejected.